ifellows/salt/salt_website/src/content/docs/reference/glossary.md

 ## Survey Staff (SURVEY_STAFF)

 A tablet user role that grants access to the survey interview workflow (Start New Survey, Recruitment Payment) but not to administrative functions.
 Survey data collection must be done by SURVEY_STAFF users — administrators cannot conduct surveys directly.

-## Upload

-The process by which a completed survey response is transmitted from the tablet to the management server.
-Uploads happen automatically in the background when the tablet has internet connectivity.
-Completed surveys are stored locally (encrypted) until they upload successfully.